 - 4. Put the watercraft in a horizontal position. - Flush the cooling system to prevent it from clogging with salt, sand, or dirt.
-(See pages 4-1 to 4-2 for flushing the cooling system procedures.) - Drain residual water from the exhaust system by alternately squeezing and releasing the throttle lever for 10 to 15 seconds while the engine is running.
+(See page 4-1 for flushing the cooling system procedures.) - Drain residual water from the exhaust system by alternately squeezing and releasing the throttle lever for 10 to 15 seconds while the engine is running.